datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/population_density/README.md

 ### Download URL

-[TSV] file is available for download from [here](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/demo_r_d3dens.tsv.gz).
+[TSV] file is available for [download](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/demo_r_d3dens.tsv.gz).

 ### Overview

-This dataset has the population density (per square kilometer) for EU countries down to their NUTS3 geos, according to the (NUTS2013-NUTS2016) classification.
-It has population density for the years of [1990-2018]
+This dataset has the population density (per square kilometer) for European Union (EU) countries down to their NUTS3 geos, according to the (NUTS2013-NUTS2016) classification.
+It has population density for the years of [1990-2018].

 The original dataset is broken up into 3 major families of variables: